olegp/mongo-sync/README.md

       var result = server.db("LashDB").getCollection("users").find().toArray();
     }).run();

+### Tests

+Run the unit tests with the following command:

+    common-node test/test.js

 ### Community

 If you have any questions about using `mongo-sync` by itself or in conjunction with Common Node, please post them to the [Common Node mailing list](https://groups.google.com/forum/#!forum/common-node).